AGENDA - May 29, 2019

 Nancy Lurker, CEO, EyePoint Pharmaceuticals; Stacey Seltzer, Partner, Aisling Capital; Allan Shaw, CFO, Applied Stem Cell and Board Director, Vivus Pharmaceuticals

 Moderator: Jeremy Goldberg, Advisor, TPG Sixth Street Partners

 The Keys to Opening Doors and Closing Private Financings in the U.S.

-Doug MacDougall, Managing Partner, MacDougall Biomedical Communications; Sara Nayeem, Partner, New Enterprise Associates; Alan Roemer, Senior Advisor, Roivant Sciences
+Doug MacDougall, Managing Partner, MacDougall Biomedical Communications; Sara Nayeem, Partner, New Enterprise Associates; Alan Roemer, Founding Leadership Team and Senior Advisor, Roivant Sciences

 Moderator: Rachael Bushey, Partner & Chair of Life Sciences, Pepper Hamilton, LLP